-The Courtiers Global (ex-UK) Equity Income Fund is classified in the Investment Association Global Equity Income sector.
+The Courtiers Investment Grade Bond Fund is classified in the Investment Association Global Bonds sector.

-Funds in this sector invest at least 80% of their assets globally in shares.
+Funds in this sector invest at least 80% of their assets in fixed interest securities.

 A retail or institutional investor, with an investment horizon of at least 5 to 10 years, who is prepared to accept some risk.